-How should I store metformin?
+How should I store and handle Doxycycline?
 For safety, all medicines should be kept out of the reach and sight of children.
 There are no special storage requirements.
+Wash hands well after handling or wear gloves when administering this medicine.

-What should I do if I run out of metformin?
+What should I do if I run out of doxycycline?
 Usually your vet will dispense the correct amount of the product.
 If you run out, you should contact your veterinary surgeon to complete the course as soon as possible.

 What should I do if I accidentally overdose my horse?
-Contact you vet, the impact of overdosing have not been studied in the
+Contact your vet.
+Large doses can cause severe diarrhoea that can be fatal in exceptional cases.